warelab/release-notes/oryza/PanOryza Release 7---2023-07-08.md

 - 990 RFLPs and 288 SSRs from [Gramene’s legacy markers database](http://archive.gramene.org/markers).
 See for example: [R2382](https://oryza-ensembl.gramene.org/Oryza_sativa/StructuralVariation/Explore?db=core;r=8:23502736-23503637;sv=R2382;svf=1;vdb=variation).

+***Gene nonmenclature***

+The gene name prefix for each of the Magic 16 genomes was modified as follows:
+**Old gene prefix  New gene prefix**

+Oszs97.
+OsZS97_

+Osmh63.
+OsMH63_
+Osir64_  OsIR64_
+Os127742_  OsPr106_
+Os132424_  OsGoSa_
+Os125619_  OsLaMu_
+Os127564_  OsLima_
+Os127518_  OsKYG_
+Os125827_  OsLiXu_
+Osaus.
+OsN22_
+Os127652_  OsNaBo_
+Os117425_  OsARC_
+Os128077_  OsKeNa_
+Os132278_  OsCMeo_
+Osazucena_  OsAzu_

 ## Summary

 Gramene's Oryza Pan-Genome (https://oryza.gramene.org) is a web portal for comparative plant genomics focused on rice varieties.

-In its seventh release, we feature new 3K SNP data for four Magic16 genomes: ARC 10497, Zhenshan 97, Liu Xu, and N22.
+In its seventh release, we feature new 3K SNP data for four Magic16 genomes: ARC 10497, Zhenshan 97, Liu Xu, and N22, and updated the gene names for all .
 We are also introducing the Oryza CLIMtools portal to study Environment x Genome x Phenotype Associations in rice.

 In addition to genomic resources, GrameneOryza provides updates of news items, conferences, and community events; and feedback may be provided via a [contact form](https://oryza.gramene.org/feedback).